cecosd/the-library/README.md

 The problem that this project solves is to:
 - Lookup into a folder called books-library and collect all XML files.
-- The XML files are then inserted int a PosgresSQL database
+- The XML files are then inserted int a PosgreSQL database
 - When the project is started, the users can search the database by Author Name

 # Project Structure